Habits run our daily life. Pretty much everything you do is based on a habit you’ve developed at some point in your life.

 Like I’ve said, quitting cold turkey isn’t a realistic long-term goal.
 Instead, it’s better to focus on incremental goals where you slowly move away from doing the bad habit.

 Let’s say you’re a smoker who averages 20 cigarettes a day.
-Your ultimate goal is to completely eliminate this habit.
+Your ultimate goal when you think about how to break a bad habit, is to get rid of it entirely.
 But for now, you’d stick to these incremental goals:

 - 15 cigarettes each day for weeks 1 to 2